-If God announced that He has another trial that He would like us to take to determine if we are ready to move to the next spiritual level, would you volunteer?
-Who do you know that would want to participate?
+If God announced He has another trial that He would like us to take to determine if we are ready to move to the next spiritual level, would you volunteer?
+Who do you know that would want to take part?
 When we pass the trial, we move up to the next spiritual level.

 So we agree, let's go for it.
-We raise our hands indicating we want to participate.
+We raise our hands, showing we want to participate.
 But there is just one problem.. .
 We haven't passed the first trial yet.
 Of what good would it be to God to give us a new test when we haven't passed the first test?

-Each student had to demonstrate that he/she was capable of rising to the challenges that would come with the next higher grade.
-When a student did not demonstrate he/she had passed, he/she was held back to repeated the grade.
-Only after the student demonstrated his/her ability to pass the test did they move to the next higher grade.
+Each student had to show that he/she could rise to the challenges that would come with the next higher grade.
+When a student did not show he/she had passed, he/she was held back to repeat the grade.
+Only after the student showed his/her ability to pass the final exam did they move to the next higher grade.

-As long as we keep repeating the same trials in our lives, we can be assured that we are not growing as God would have us grow.
+As long as we keep repeating the same trials in our lives, we are not growing as God would have us grow.
 God is a loving and kind God.
-He keeps us in first grade until we have learned the lessons presented and we have demonstrated that we are capable of handling new and more challenging tests/trials.
+He keeps us in first grade until we have learned the lessons presented and we have demonstrated that we can handle new and more challenging tests/trials.
 Following God's pathway lead to greater service.

 God desires we be faithful and rely on Him.
-Once we acknowledge that we need God's help and ask for His help, we begin to make progress in our spiritual life and God can begin to use us to accomplish His will and His purpose for our lives.
+Once we acknowledge we need God's help and ask for His help, we make progress in our spiritual life and God can use us to accomplish His will and His purpose for our lives.

 James said he considered it a joy when trials came into his life.
-Trial are opportunities to reset and refocus our faith on Jesus Christ. . . be patient and endure.
-He held on tightly to Christ and continued to rejoice and to endure knowing that God was working in him and transforming him into the person God wanted him to be (James 1:1-2).
+Trials are opportunities to reset and refocus our faith on Jesus Christ. . . be patient and endure.
+He held on tightly to Christ and continued to rejoice and to endure, knowing that God was working in him and transforming him into the person God wanted him to be (James 1:1-2).

-God want us to trust Him.
-Put our faith in Him, trust in Him and continue along the path He has laid out for us.
+God wants us to trust Him.
+Put our faith in Him, trust in Him, and continue along the path He has laid out for us.

-Do you know a person that serves God that does not have challenges?
-Paul told us in the Book of Romans, "we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope, and hope does not put us to shame, because God's love has been poured into our hearts through the Holy Spirit who has been given to us (Romans 5: 3-5).
+Do you know a person who serves God that does not have challenges?
+Paul told us in the Book of Romans, "we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope, and hope does not put us to shame, because God's love has been poured into our hearts through the Holy Spirit who was sent to us by God (Romans 5: 3-5).

 A growing Christian will face adversity.
 Adversity prepares us for the next opportunity God gives us.

 God showed Joseph in his dreams that one day he would be a highly respected person and that ever his family would bow to him.
-Joseph was chosen by God.
+God chose Joseph.

 But this did not stop Joseph from facing adversity.
-He was thrown into a pit by his brothers, then sold into slavery to the Ishmaelite's and taken to Egypt.
-He was falsely accused by Potiphar's wife and thrown into prison for two years.
+Joseph's brothers threw him into a pit, then sold him into slavery to the Ishmaelite's and taken to Egypt.
+Potiphar's wife falsely accused Joseph and had him thrown into prison for two years.
 Joseph remained faithful to God.
-He became Prime Minister of all of Egypt.
+He later became Prime Minister of all of Egypt.

 Likewise, the Christian that only wants to get by will only get by.
 If you don't want to go into the second grade, God will honor your decision.
-He will not force you into greater service than you are willing to accept.
+He will not force you into greater service than you will accept.

 It is your path with God.
 You get to choose.
 First, you can go in circles where you keep coming back to the same place and continue to repeat the same old problems.
 This happens when we go it alone.